Court Denies Link between Vaccines and Autism

 Recently the U.S. Court of Appeals for the Federal Circuit upheld a special vaccine court’s ruling denying a link between vaccines and autism.

-The Cedillos filed a claim under the Vaccine Act, which in 1988 established a special federal court to handle claims against vaccines and a tax on vaccines to pay for judgments.
+The Cedillos filed a claim under the Vaccine Act, which in 1988 established a special federal court to handle claims against vaccines and a tax on them to pay for judgments.
 The vaccine court consolidated 5,500 families’ cases claiming a vaccine-autism link.
 The vaccine court chose the Cedillos’ case as one of three test cases representing the entire group.

 This court is not the only organization deciding there’s no correlation.
 Early in 2010, The Lancet retracted a controversial 1998 paper that linked the measles, mumps, and rubella (MMR) vaccine to autism.
 The lead author, Dr. Andrew Wakefield, was found to have acted unethically in conducting the research.*